craig-willis/icasa/docs/variables.md

 | Description | Variable description |
 | Unit/Type | Variable type or units |

-Variables appear to be strictly quantitative.
+Variables are quantitative and qualitative ("code").
 Temporal granularity is encoded in the variable name (LAID = leaf area index on a given day).
 Measure variables can be represented as summary values or time series.

 ### Traits
 Traits are not explicitly modeled, but are represented as named variables with descriptions and units.